basho-labs/riak-key-list-util/README.md

 ok
 ```

-Outside of the Riak console, you should now be able to see the produced log files, for each partition on a given node.
+Outside of the Riak console, you should now be able to see the resulting log files, for each partition on a given node.

 ```
 ls /tmp/